j3am6s/pyxel/README.md

   # pyxel
-little games made with pyxel, old version tho
+little games made with pyxel
+with the old version tho, except the "nuit du code" one